Titans West: The China Connection, Chapter 1: Cloak and Dagger

 “So why are we sneaking around, then?”
 Hank asked.

-Charley looked about, then dropped his voice.
+Charley looked around cautiously, then lowered his voice.
 “I didn’t want to run into Renee.”

 Hank slapped his hand against his own forehead and rubbed his eyes.
 “Oh, for the love of…”

 Dawn shook her head and turned back to Charley.
-“Renee finished her exams yesterday and headed down to San Diego for the week,” she said.
+“Renee finished her exams yesterday and headed down to San Diego for the week,” she explained.

-“Whew,” Charley said, and he stepped back out into the sun.
+“Whew,” Charley said, stepping back out into the sun.
 “That’s, like, a big relief.”

 “Why are you avoiding Renee?”
 Dawn asked.

-“Well,” Charley said.
-“Like, ever since I started, you know, seeing Lisa, I’ve totally been ignoring Renee.
+“Well,” Charley began, “like, ever since I started, you know, seeing Lisa, I’ve totally been ignoring Renee.
 I know she and I weren’t, like, ever dating real serious or anything.
 But I figured if I didn’t run into her, then I wouldn’t, like, have to get into explaining what I’ve been up to.”

 “Oh, brother!”
 Hank said.
 “I think I saw this last week on Growing Pains.”
 He began to finish his coffee.